1:1 Technology Program

 It is important to keep your passwords private and not to share with others.

-Each device comes with a power adapter which should be used to charge it each evening at home.
-The charge should last throughout the school day.
+Each device comes with a power adapter which should be used to charge it each evening.

 Students are expected to bring their device to school fully charged every day.
-Students who do not bring their device will still be responsible for the completion of their classwork, even without the use of the device.
+Students who do not bring their device are responsible for the completion of their classwork, even without the use of the device.
 These are the same expectations that would apply if a student forgot a textbook or other class resource.